-38. Subject to the provisions of paragraph 80 (financial instruments) the Partnership Director shall be the Proper Officer for the Partnership for the purposes of sections 190, 191 and 193 of the Local Government (Scotland) Act 1973.
-In execution of such deeds the Partnership Director shall ensure that s/he takes appropriate advice from the appropriate officer or adviser to the Partnership.
+38. Subject to the provisions of paragraph 43(2) where the Treasurer has been appointed as the Proper Officer, the Partnership Director shall be the Proper Officer for the Partnership for the purposes of sections 190 (the service of legal proceedings - where legal proceedings are appropriately served if served on the proper officer), 191 (for signing and dealing with any claims on behalf of SEStran regarding sequestration/liquidation) and 193 (authentication of documents).
+The Partnership Director shall ensure that they takes appropriate advice from the appropriate officer or Legal Adviser to the Partnership.